oaklandgit/clibro/README.md

 ## Solution

-Clibro aims to be a CLI too that:
+Clibro aims to be a CLI tool that:

 1. presents web pages linearly, within the top-to-bottom flow of the terminal
 2. keeps you focused on whatever workflow you're in -- the browser comes to your command line, not vice versa